Skip to content

 How do subscription valuations work?

 Subscription businesses are typically valued on a multiple of ARR.
 The multiple depends on growth rate, NRR, gross margin, and market.
+Customer lifetime value is the fundamental unit that drives valuation math.
 High-growth SaaS with strong NRR might trade at 10-20x ARR.
 Slower-growth subscription businesses at 3-6x ARR.
 The key driver is the quality and predictability of the revenue — which comes back to retention, expansion, and pricing.

 What to Do Next